philipparndt/mqtt-analyzer/Docs/README.md

 This App is open source, contributions are welcome.

 Features:
-- authentication with username/password or client certificates
+- Authentication with username/password or client certificates
-- connect using MQTT or Websocket
+- Connect using MQTT or Websocket
-- support for SSL/TLS
+- Support for SSL/TLS
-- support for self signed certificates
+- Support for self-signed certificates
+- MQTT 3.1.1 and MQTT 5
+- Siri shortcuts for publish and receive messages
-- create multiple broker settings
+- Create multiple broker settings
+- Subscribe to multiple topics
+- Folder and flat view
-- messages are grouped by topic
+- Messages are grouped by topic
-- search/filter/focus-on for topics
+- Fulltext search for topics and payload
-- json highlighting and pretty printing
+- JSON highlighting and pretty-printing
-- publish messages
+- Publish messages
-- publish json messages with a form
+- Publish JSON messages with a form
-- sync settings using private iCloud database
+- Sync settings using a private iCloud database
-- pause the connection
+- Pause the connection
-- connect to multiple brokers at once
+- Connect to multiple brokers at once
+- Hex view for binary payload
+- Predefined settings for AWS IoT
-- totally free and no ADs
+- Free and without any ADs
-- open source
+- Open source

 # TestFlight